nattadasu/ryuuRyuusei/README.md

 > Utilize SIMKL for Metadata and TMDB for NSFW check

 - ⌚ `/movie info` - Get information about a movie using direct SIMKL ID
+- ⌚ `/movie random` - Get a random movie from SIMKL
 - ⌚ `/movie search` - Search for a movie
 - ⌚ `/tv info` - Get information about a TV show using direct SIMKL ID
+- ⌚ `/tv random` - Get a random TV show from SIMKL
 - ⌚ `/tv search` - Search for a TV show

 ### Music Commands